sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 - Native applications MUST follow the best practices as specified in OAuth 2.0 for Native Apps [[RFC8252]].
 - The use of *confidential* Native applications (which are provisioned per-instance secrets) is RECOMMENDED over *public* Native applications, as *confidential* clients provide better means to perform secure Client Authentication.
-- Native applications MUST use an external user-agent or 'in-app browser tab' to make authorization requests; an 'embedded user-agent' or 'web-view' components MUST NOT be used for this purpose.
-See "OAuth 2.0 for Native apps" [[RFC8252]] for more information on the 'in-app browser tab' feature and support on various platforms.
+- Native applications MUST use an external user-agent or "in-app browser tab" to make authorization requests; an "embedded user-agent" or "web-view" components MUST NOT be used for this purpose.
+See 'OAuth 2.0 for Native apps' [[RFC8252]] for more information on the "in-app browser tab" feature and support on various platforms.

 ## Authorization Endpoint